 It wasn’t until recently that my husband and I discovered whiskey.
 I was always kind of intimidated by it.
 I love cooking with it, but rarely drank it.
 That is until I came across Whiskey5.com.
 This site pairs your flavor profile with a delicious whiskey brand.

 Personally when picking a cocktail, I prefer something smooth and silky.
 My husband however prefers a smoky/spicy blend.
-Taking both of these preferences into account, we visited Whiskey5.com to narrow down the perfect whiskey.
+Lucky for us, we can agree upon one thing: whiskey soaked cherries are utterly delicious!

-My husband’s flavor profile resulted in the spicy and bold Bulleit Rye Whiskey.
+After discovering that my husband’s flavor profile perfect match is the spicy and bold Bulleit Rye Whiskey, I did a little research.
 It contains a 95% rye mash bill that imparts hints of vanilla, dried fruit and spice with a clean, dry finish.
-Perfect for the Whiskey Soaked Cherries that I am sharing!
+Perfect for making these amazing Whiskey Soaked Cherries!

 Perfect in cocktails, over ice cream, or just to eat as a treat!